mobiusml/hqq/Readme.md

 HQQModelForCausalLM.quantize_model_(model, quant_config=quant_config)
 ```

-For multimodal models, can quantize the models separately.
+For multimodal models, you can quantize the models separately.
 Here's an example that quantizes the Llama language model in Llava:
 ```Python
 #Load the model on CPU
 import transformers